Singapore Science Park

 Singapore Science Park is a research, development and technologies hub in Queenstown, Singapore.
 Managed by Ascendas, a subsidiary of Capitaland, it was set up under a government initiative in 1980 to provide the necessary infrastructure for local retail and development companies to flourish in the country.

 One of the most prominent local tenants headquartered within the parks is Singaporean multinational technology company Shopee.

 Milestones

 Singapore Science Park I

 In 1980, the Government gave its seal of approval to proceed with the construction of the Singapore Science Park on a 30-hectare plot of land.
 In 1982, Singapore Science Park I welcomed its first tenant, Det Norske Veritas (DNV).

 On 3 September 2019, Shopee officially opened its new six-storey regional headquarters at Singapore Science Park I. The new building has 244,000 sqft of space, which can accommodate 3,000 employees and is six times larger than the previous headquarters at Ascent Building, also located within the park.

+On 1 April 2025, an S$883 million redevelopment of Singapore Science Park 1 was completed.